-HMRC say all payments will be made by 23 April 2021.
+HMRC made payments to everyone who qualified by 23 April 2021.
 HMRC sent letters and text messages to people who they thought would qualify for the payment from 19 April.

 How will I know I have received the payment?

-The payment will show in your bank account with the reference ‘HMRC C19 Support’.
-The £500 payment will not show in the tax credits part of the personal tax account or the HMRC tax credits app.
+The payment should have appeared in your bank account with the reference ‘HMRC C19 Support’.
+The £500 payment does not appear in the tax credits part of the personal tax account or the HMRC tax credits app.
 It is not a payment of tax credits.

 I haven’t received a payment but think I should – what do I do?

-If you think you should have received a payment, or if HMRC have told you that you will receive a payment by text or letter and you have not received it by the end of April, you should contact HMRC via the tax credits helpline or the HMRC web chat.
+If you think you should have received a payment, or if HMRC have told you that you will receive a payment by text or letter and you have not received it you should contact HMRC via the tax credits helpline or the HMRC web chat.

 I claim tax credits with my partner – will we both receive a payment?